frdmn/docker-mediamachine/README.md

 # docker-mediamachine

-My dockerized NAS / Mediamachine consisting of SabNZBd, Sonarr, Radarr, Plex as well as Telegram Bots to control the services.
+My dockerized NAS / Mediamachine consisting of SabNZBd, Sonarr, Radarr, Plex, Ombi as well as Telegram Bots to control the services.

 ## Installation